dan-esc/util/executables/madpass-readme.md

 ## Usage

-Click the madpass icon and wait for the message 'Password copied'
+Click the madpass icon and wait for the message 'Password copied' \
+The random password will now be copied to your clipboard \
+You may now press paste (ctrl-v)

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)